 - a.
 All members of the Committee present at the meeting will vote unless a written recusal has been submitted to the chair.
 No abstentions are allowed. - b.
 A quorum is required for review of portfolio and voting, defined as 75% of members eligible to vote. - c.
-No absentee or proxy votes are permitted. - d.
-All voting will be by secret ballot. - e.
+Committee members may vote in person, or by an appropriate confidential electronic method with the permission of the committee chair. - d.
+No absentee or proxy votes are permitted. - e.
+All voting will be by secret ballot. - f.
 Ballots will be tallied by two members of the Committee, and reported to the entire Committee.
-The vote will be recorded and forwarded to the Dean of the Library by the Chair in the letter of recommendation for each candidate being reviewed. - f.
+The vote will be recorded and forwarded to the Dean of the Library by the Chair in the letter of recommendation for each candidate being reviewed. - g.
 At the end of the balloting process, the Chair is responsible for destroying all ballots.